tangentsoft/libtabula/README-Mac-OS-X.txt

 Prerequisite: Install the Libtabula Development Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    Libtabula++ is built on top of the Libtabula C API library, so for Libtabula++
+    Libtabula is built on top of the Libtabula C API library, so for Libtabula
     to build, it needs at least that library and its header files
     installed.
 You don't need the server itself installed on your
     development machine, though it's often helpful anyway, for testing.